 Nathan Atnikov – Strategy & Writing

-In addition to the many functional needs of a large scale multi-day music festival, the CFMF website needed to reflect and work for the larger organization as a whole, an organization that puts on ongoing events throughout the year.
-The brand also changes from year to year as local artists redefine tho look of the festival with a new and distinct illustration style each year.
-We needed to implement a design system that would highlight the unique seasonal look of the festival and still look co-hesive from year to year and in times when the festival wasn’t on.
+Large-scale, multi-day music festivals typically have many functional web requirements.
+In addition to all of these, the CFMF website also needed to reflect and support the many events the organization as a whole puts on throughout the year.
+The brand also changes from year to year, as local artists annually redefine the look of the festival with a new and distinct illustration style.
+Our team needed to implement a design system that would highlight the unique seasonal look of the festival while retaining a cohesive brand sensibility that would work year and year and in times when the festival wasn’t being held.

 SITE ART DIRECTION

-Q. How do we let the seasonal brand shine while maintianing consistency?
+Q. How do we ensure the seasonal brand shines while maintaining consistency?

 A. A flexible system built on a distinct and bold use of colour, imagery and grid.

-Since CFMF has a long history of using illustration we wanted to carry this through to the site in elements that would be permanent and not changing with the seasonal poster illustrations.
+Since CFMF has a long history of using illustration, we wanted to carry this through to the site in elements that would be permanent and would not change with the seasonal poster illustrations.
 These new illustrative elements needed to complement the seasonal illustrations that would change in style from year to year.
 A simple, expressive digital illustration style with a hand-drawn feel was chosen in a pallet influenced by the main brand colours.